sdawes/Time-For-An-Adventure/README.md

 I want to be able to add user names

 As a user
-So I can interact with others
+So I can enjoy the game with a friend
 I want to be able to play with another player

 As a user
-So I can interact all friends
+So I can play with all my friends
-I want to be able to play with other players
+I want to be able to play with mutiple players

+As a user
+So I can interact with other users
+I want to chat with users

 As a user
 So I can let others know the best adventures